canro91/canro91.github.io/_posts/2021-07-05-UnitTestingBestPractices.md

 **Use the right assertion methods of your testing framework.** For example, use `Assert.IsNull(result);` instead of `Assert.AreEqual(null, result);`.

 **Prefer assertion methods for strings** like `Contains()`, `StartsWith()` and `Matches()` instead of exactly comparing two strings.

-<div class="message">If you want to learn more about writing better assertions, check <a href="/2021/03/29/UnitTestingCommonMistakes/">four common unit testing mistakes</a> where we learn not to duplicate logic in your assertions.</div>

 ## 4. On Test Data